Web

 setting up a spreadsheet in Microsoft Excel, where you can plug

-key sales numbers and stats into one "dashboard" to track all of
+key sales numbers and stats into one "dashboard" to track

 your key metrics over time.
 Once you figure out all of the